afraenkel/fairness-book/_sources/content/03-harms.md

 Thus, representational harm has the potential to guide and reinforce unfairness built into the fabric of our social institutions themselves.
-These harms form or strengthen people's existing associations of the compisition and subordination of different groups.
+These harms form or strengthen people's existing associations of the composition and subordination of different groups.
 While these harms are unjust in their own right, they also lay the foundation for an environment that normalizes unfair allocative decisions that affect people's freedom and livelihood.